 Volunteering in Kindergartens, Day Care Centres and Special Education Schools with Projects Abroad

-Our office is based in the town of Urubamba, which is situated in the Sacred Valley.
-Our Care projects in Peru are all situated in this region.
+Our office is based in Cusco.
 There are three different placement options for volunteers: Kindergarten Programs, Day Care Centres or working in a school with children with learning disabilities.
 Our local staff will help you to find the placement that most accurately matches your skills and level of experience.

-Projects Abroad runs a pilot program in coordination with the Ministry of Education, where materials, activities and strategies are tried out before we try to implement them in other kindergartens in the Sacred Valley.
+Projects Abroad runs a pilot program in coordination with the Ministry of Education, where materials, activities and strategies are tried out before we try to implement them in other kindergartens.
 We are responsible for the in-service training of the kindergarten teachers in the region, so our volunteers are also welcome to help prepare materials for the training workshops.